How to back-up your devices the right way

 The Perfect Backup Plan

-Since most of us keep our most precious personal data on a computer, it’s important to have a Back-Up Plan ready for that moment when said computer bites the dust.
+Since most of us keep our most precious personal data on a computer, it’s important to have a backup plan ready for that moment when said computer bites the dust.

 You’ve got two paths here.
 The choices are fairly simple: in the cloud or on an external drive.
-Keeping a backup in the cloud somewhere other than in your real possession, or backing to an external drive that you control.
+Keeping a backup in the cloud somewhere other than in your real possession, or backing up to an external drive that you control.
 I’ve long ago lost trust in storing anything valuable and meaningful on someone else’s cloud.
 I still use cloud storage, just not for what’s sensitive and truly important.
 My assumption is that anything you store on a cloud system is not private.

 Use an external drive and unplug